ACloudGuru-Resources/course-introduction-to-arm/Chapter04_InvokingARM/04_02_VisualStudio/README.md

 ## Deployment failure

-If your deployment fails with the error `'Get-AzureRMResourceGroup' is not recognized as the name of a cmdlet, function, script, file, or operable program.` then the problem is that you have the new Az PowerShell Cmdlets installed rather than the legacy AzureRM PowerShell Cmdlets that the `Deploy-AzureResourceGroup.ps1` file that Visual Studio creates for you works against.s
+If your deployment fails with the error `'Get-AzureRMResourceGroup' is not recognized as the name of a cmdlet, function, script, file, or operable program.` then the problem is that you have the new Az PowerShell Cmdlets installed rather than the legacy AzureRM PowerShell Cmdlets that the `Deploy-AzureResourceGroup.ps1` file that Visual Studio creates for you works against.

 To rectify the problem you need to follow these steps: